OctopusDeploy/blog/blog/2020-12/octopus-deploy-on-docker/index.md

 You can run Octopus on-premises, with an Octopus Cloud instance, or even in Docker.
 You can run Octopus Deploy in a Docker container for both testing and production environments.

-In this blog post, you'll learn how to get a Docker container up and running in five minutes on your local computer.
+In this blog post, you'll learn how to get a Docker container up and running in five minutes on your local machine.

 ## Prerequisites

 To follow along with this blog post, you need the following:

 - Knowledge of Octopus Deploy
-- A local computer running Windows or MacOS
+- A computer running Windows or MacOS
 - Docker [desktop](https://www.docker.com/products/docker-desktop).
 - A code editor like VS Code